Skip to content

 Conclusion

-Manual releases steal time and invite errors.
+Manual releases slime time and invite errors.
 With Release-it you:

 So the next time you finish that sprint, forget the copy-paste routine and let Release-it do the boring stuff—while you start the next great feature.